akazukin5151/syncplay/README.md

 1. Download the `.dmg` in the latest successful CI action and install as normal

-## Install for Linux
+## Install from source for Linux

-1. Clone this repo and install from source as normal
-2. Install node.js
-3. Install `webtorrent-syncplay` in this repo (`npm install -g` could work; see the README in the folder)
-4. Make sure `webtorrent-syncplay` is executable by node itself (eg, `webtorrent-syncplay` and not `node cmd.js`)
+0. Prerequisites: Python and Go >= 1.17
+1. Git clone and cd
+2. `git submodule update --init` to clone the confluence fork
+3. `cd vendor/confluence` then `go build -o out/confluence`
+4. Install syncplay however you want.
+For development, use `pip install -e .`.
+Make sure to disable anaconda.

 ## First time setup

 1. Open Syncplay
-2. (Linux only) Fill the path to the webtorrent script you installed above
+2. (Linux only) Fill the path to the confluence binary you installed above (eg, `/some/path/here/syncplay/vendor/confluence/out/confluence`)
 3. Use a compatible media player
     - Linux: mpv only
     - macOS: IINA or mpv